Quickstart

 No API key is required to use our WebSocket connection.
 It is free to use, and we do not have any hidden costs.

-Once you are connected, you can explore our /-Chain Data section to send messages to our server.
+Once you are connected, you can explore our On/Off-Chain Data section to send messages to our server.
 You can also establish a connection by sending a message directly.

 To maintain a stable connection, it's important to send a ping request every 8 minutes.
 The server allows a maximum duration of 10 minutes without a ping request from the client.
 This can be easily managed by using a keep-alive function when opening the WebSocket connection.